wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

   - [Backpacking Pakistan - Travel Guide](http://www.thebrokebackpacker.com/pakistan-travel-ultimate-backpacker-guide/) is  a very useful article for foreigners who are planning a trip to Pakistan.
 It shares some really useful information about the challenges like visa, border crossing and how to cope with security forces.
 It also outlines famous spots for adventurers and tourists alike to visit and make the best out of their trip.
   - [Carvanistan](http://caravanistan.com/) have compiled vital information about [visa application](http://caravanistan.com/visa/pakistan/) for Pakistan, [border-crossings](http://caravanistan.com/border-crossings/pakistan/).
+  - [Pakistan Outdoor Map](https://www.google.com/maps/d/u/0/viewer?shorturl=1&mid=1OYoE9yY-Kpu3Dmm5EOimPE_n0ew) can be used to find Lakes, Peaks, Waterfalls, Hill Stations, Forts, Parks, Hotel & Resorts by using left panel on the map.

 ### International Tourists who visited Pakistan